SocialLM: Social Signal Processing of Patient-Provider Communication using LLMs and Contextual Aggregation: Discussion

-In real-time systems, these sample-level probabilities of difficulty can be integrated with configuration- or task-level priors to derive a \emph{coarse-grained confidence metric}.
-Such a metric could help \textbf{inform whether feedback should be pushed to a user, delayed, or adapted}—ultimately supporting safer and more trustworthy integration of LLM-based feedback systems into high-stakes environments like clinical care.
+Such a metric could help inform whether feedback should be pushed to a user, delayed, or adapted ultimately supporting safer and more trustworthy integration of LLM-based feedback systems into high-stakes environments like clinical care.

-The linguistic feature responses of the inputs can also be directly matched with soft probabilities towards the hard and easy clusters to measure the relative difficulty of each example in real-time.
-These can add another layer towards the joint distributions of uncertainties, to get a combined measure of aleatoric and epistemic uncertainties.

-When integrated in real-time systems, the same sample level probability of being difficult could also be combined with priors of configuration or task uncertainties to derive a coarse metric of confidence that can be used to define if any feedback or interaction is to be pushed or updated.